-We believe that spiritual gifts are divine enablement for spiritual service given by God to every Christian.
-We believe that, although God is free to give any gift at any time, some spiritual gifts were unique in nature and purpose.
-These gifts were primarily intended for the founding of the infant Church.
-The giving and exercising of these gifts is not now the norm, nor necessary for personal or corporate spiritual growth.
-These sign gifts include speaking in tongues, interpreting tongues, the gift of healing, and the gift of miracles.
-(Acts 2:6-11; Rom.
+We believe that spiritual gifts are divine enablement for spiritual service given by God to every Christian for the common good of the Church.
+We believe that, while God is free to give any gift at any time, the exercise of these gifts is to be done in accordance with the counsel of Scripture and for the glory of God alone.
+(Rom.
 12:3-8; I Cor.
 12:12-31; 14:20-22; Eph.
-2:20; 4:7-16; Heb.
-2:3-4; I Pet.
+4:7-16; I Pet.
 4:10-11)

 The Christian & Culture

 We believe that Christians are to be in the world but not of the world.
 (John 17:15-18; I Jn.
 2:15-17; Rom.
 12:2).)
 Thus we are to avoid the extremes of worldliness and isolation from the world.
 Similarly we should avoid the extremes of either identifying all Christian social activism and cultural involvement as wrong or the opposite extreme of viewing social activism and cultural involvement as the primary ministry or focus of the church.
 (Gen. 1:28; Prov.
 31:8-9; Jer.
 29:4-7; John 20:21; Gal.
 6:10; Tit.Titus 3:1)